gruepr/gruepr/SurveyMaker/README.md

         Gruepr is a program for splitting a section of 4-200 students into optimized teams.

-        SurveyMaker is a secondary app used to easily create and use a customized Google Form to collect the student data used by gruepr.
+        gruepr-SurveyMaker is a secondary app used to easily create and use a customized Google Form to collect the student data used by gruepr.
 After selecting the desired options in SurveyMaker and hitting the "Create Survey" button, a browser window opens to run the Google script and show additional information.
-Once complete, the user has two new files on the Google Drive: the Google Form itself and a spreadsheet that will contain the students' responses.
+Once complete, the user has two new files on their Google Drive: the Google Form itself and a spreadsheet that will contain the students' responses.
+A page of instructions for use of the Form and spreadsheet are shown in the browser, along with several direct URLs to edit the form, to send the form to the students, and to download the form results after the students have submitted them.

 ---------------
 DISCLAIMER: